Suped

 Yahoo defers campaign mail when it wants the sender to slow down or fix a reputation problem before it accepts more messages.
 The most common campaign error is 421 4.7.0 [TSS04], often with wording about unexpected volume or user complaints.
 The direct fix is to pause broad Yahoo sends, isolate Yahoo and AOL subscribers by engagement, send only to recent clickers or recent signups for the next few campaigns, then ramp volume back in controlled steps while checking complaint signals, authentication, and message content.

-I do not treat a Yahoo deferral as a normal soft bounce to ignore.
-Retries can succeed over 48 to 72 hours, but the repeated deferral is the important signal.
+Do not treat a Yahoo deferral as a normal soft bounce to ignore.
+Your ESP will usually retry a 4xx response according to its own queue schedule, and some messages will arrive later, but repeated deferrals are the important signal.
 Yahoo has seen enough risk in the sending stream, the domain, the IP, the links, or the recipients' reactions to delay acceptance.
-The answer is not just slower sending.
 Slower sending helps only when the audience quality and authentication are already clean.

 1. Immediate fix: Hold nonessential Yahoo sends for 24 to 48 hours, then restart with recipients active in the last 30 to 90 days.